-Yankees’ win streak ends at 13; Montas leads A’s to 3-2 win
+Yankees’ win streak ends at 13; Montas, A’s stop 6-game skid

 BUSY DAY FOR PLATE UMP

-Home plate umpire Tony Randazzo had a busy afternoon.
+Home plate umpire Tony Randazzo had an active afternoon.
 After the balk call against Cortes, Randazzo and the pitcher got into a brief, heated discussion near the Yankees dugout.
 In the top of the third, Randazzo was in hit in the facemask by a pitch from Montas that appeared to glance off catcher Yan Gomes’ glove.
-Then in the bottom of the frame, Randazzo ejected A’s manager Bob Melvin after replay upheld an inning-ending double play by the Yankees.
+Then in the bottom of the frame, Randazzo ejected Melvin after replay upheld an inning-ending double play by the Yankees.

 TRAINER’S ROOM